jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/command-line.md

 ## --backend-shards

 Defines how many files should be used to configure the haproxy backends.
 The default value is 0 (zero) which uses one single file to configure the whole haproxy process.
-Values greather than 0 (zero) splits the backend configuration into separated files.
+Values greater than 0 (zero) splits the backend configuration into separated files.
 Only files with changed backends are parsed and written to disk, reducing io and cpu usage on big clusters - about 1000 or more services.